hed-standard/hed-schemas/standard_schema/README.md

 The purpose of the HED standard schema is to provide a standardized annotation vocabulary that is generally applicable for most neuroimaging and behavioral experiments.
-More specialized terms can be available by extending tag paths in the standardized schema or, if available, by using terms from more specialized vocabularies.
+More specialized terms can be available by extending tag paths in the standard schema or, if available, by using terms from more specialized vocabularies.

 ## Viewing the HED schema